santojon/vagalume-timeline/README.md

 ## Folder structure and files

  - 1. index.html: The index of the application (the only one, is single page)
- - 2. system.config.js: Application configuration, defines paths and packages (based in [1])
+ - 2. system.config.js: Application configuration, defines paths and packages
  - 3. assets: Folder with files related to view (css, js, img)
  - 4. app: Folder with app-specific code (angular components and pages etc)
     - 4.1. models: Typescript classes related to application data models